PaisonDev/Paison-Win/README.md

 -- chmod +x setup.sh; ./setup.sh

 __NOTE__: To change default password: nano/vi into Paison-Win-master/setup.sh, and change the text insde line > 58

+Woallah!
+You're Parallel SSH CNC Server is now setup

+## How do I connect?!
+Either use putty, Or wait until the custom client is posted.

+## Commands
+*-help*
+    -- Shows All Commands (With Arguments)